 This is the bliss Joseph Campbell was talking about.
 Whatever we intend, whatever we plan, and whatever we have a tendency toward, that will become the basis upon which our mind is established.
 When we live and develop meditation based on equanimity, all aversion is abandoned.
 Equanimity fails when it produces the ordinary indifference of the uninformed.

-Having thought simply as a mental object with our mind, one is neither glad-minded nor sad-minded, but abides with equanimity, mindful as we become fully present and aware.
+Having thought simply as a mental object with our mind, one is neither glad-minded nor sad-minded but abides with equanimity and intrinsic wisdom, mindful as we become fully present and aware.
+We use the words like “original state of mind” to denote both our home and our destination.
+But just as importantly as our aspiration and intention.

 Equanimity is often confounded with indifference or detachment, but this is far from accurate.
 These two are mild forms of aversion in which a person chooses to push their interest away from an object or deliberately remove awareness from attending to what is present.
 Equanimity is the opposite of these, engaging objects with heightened awareness, but without being pulled by attraction or pushed away by aversion.

-We are to see if we can cultivate the attitude of equanimity, so important to the practice of mindfulness, as a refined state of mind.
+We are to see if we can cultivate the attitude of equanimity, so important to the practice of mindfulness as a refined state of mind as we look to what takes us there.
 Equanimity is not a lack of interest but a state of heightened curiosity.
 It does not mean that we don’t care about something, but that our caring about it is not driven by likes and dislikes.
-As we regard the thoughts flowing through our mind abiding with equanimity, mindfulness and become fully aware.
+As we regard the thoughts flowing through our mind abiding with calmness and tranquility, we become fully aware.

 I often think books and movies are based on a story portraying one line of thought or a few that tell what the author really wanted to say.
 It’s like a two-hour movie to convey a minute or two that is meant to stick with you.
 Field of Dreams with Kevin Costner and Burt Lancaster come to mind.
 Also, Brad Pitt in Seven Years in Tibet.
 Like a great artist giving his voice to other people.
 That we are always on the journey until we are not.
-Living as if you are already there as we live and become the portals ourselves.
+Living as if you are already there, as we live and become the portals for both ourselves and others as well.
 When we fully integrate with the divine spirit that exists within us.
-It’s recapturing or re-entering this flow that eludes us when distractions overtake us.
+It’s recapturing or re-entering this flow that eludes us when distractions overtake us as we become one with what is commonly referred to as destiny.

 Living in reverence with nature defines how we are to live as we create, and in-turn embody who we are yet to become.
 It is a learned attribute dating from the flow of antiquity we carry from within each of us.
 As the environment we create is the means of simply remembering what takes us there.
 To simply return to who we have always been.
 To what many have expressed as spiritual beings having a human experience.